 The offering of God's own sacrifice, the Lamb in Revelation, as the fulfillment of all the sacrifices that used to be performed in the ancient temple, invites reflection on the background and significance of this divine gesture.
 There is little doubt that the need for this fulfillment arose because of the imperfections and abuses in the ancient sacrificial system, already clearly identified by the prophets of the OT (e.g., Isa 1,10-17; Jer 7,21-22; Hos 6,6; Amos 4,4; 5,21-27; Mic 6,6-8).
 They unanimously accused their leading countrymen of flagrantly disregarding the important commandments of God's moral law, while continuing to offer sacrifices in the vain attempt to obtain God's favor.
 Through the sacrifice of the Lamb in Revelation, this abuse is brought to an end by replacing the ancient sacrificial system with an entirely new sacrificial liturgy 'from above': the Lord performed the ritual himself as high-priest, provided his own sacrifice (the 'Lamb of God' as a whole and perpetual Tamid sacrifice for the forgiveness of sins), and has invited men to participate in the resulting heavenly liturgy for atonement (as represented in Revelation).
 In this way, the human religious instinct to offer sacrifices is transformed into a way of life that truly leads to divine blessing and approval-self-offering in the loving service of others.
 Those who willingly participate in this divine liturgy, through the forgiveness of their sins and the celebration of God's merciful love, effectively add their sacrifice to that of the Lamb, like the cereal offering that was added to members of the holocaust on the altar.
-Revelation describes the whole of this liturgy of atonement in a way that could be described as a complete, and fundamentally classical, representation of atonement.76 shared identification with the holocaust sacrifice has never been commented on in this context, as far as we are aware.
+Revelation describes the whole of this liturgy of atonement in a way that could be described as a complete, and fundamentally classical, representation of atonement.78 foreshadowing of the passion of Christ (for further details see Robin M. Jenson, "The Offering of Isaac in Jewish and Christian Tradition: Image and Text", Biblical Interpretation, 2.
+1[1994] 85-110), although their shared identification with the holocaust sacrifice has never been commented on in this context, as far as we are aware.
 This point is particularly relevant for the research surrounding the first-century midrashic elaboration of the binding of Isaac (the 'Akedah'), which depicts Isaac as an adult who willingly gave himself up as a holocaust sacrifice, at the very place (Mount Moriah) where the ritual sacrifices of the Temple were later performed.
-Considered as the archetypal Tamid sacrifice, Isaac is presented as an eternal source of blessing and atonement for his physical descendents (see Geza Vermes, Redemption and Genesis XXII, in Scripture and Tradition: Haggadic Studies [2nd ed, Leiden: E.J.
-Brill, 1973] 193-227).
-The similarity between this postbiblical presentation of Isaac and the representation of Christ as the Tamid offering in the liturgy described in Revelation is striking, but has not yet been raised in the scholarly debate concerning the influence of the Jewish midrashic elaboration of Isaac's binding on Christian representation of Atonement, and vice versa (for a middle position in this debate, see Alan F.Segal, "He who did not spare his own son...: Jesus, Paul and the Akedah" in From Jesus to Paul: Studies in honor of F.W.Beare [Ontario: Wilfrid Laurier University, 1984] 169-184).
-76 This representation fully embodies Aulén's anticipation of a revival of the classic idea of atonement so characteristic of early Christianity: "It is the idea itself that will be essentially the same: the fundamental idea that the Atonement is, above all, a movement of God to man, not in the first place a movement of man to God.
-We shall hear again of its tremendous paradoxes: that God, the all-ruler, the Infinite, yet accepts the lowliness of the Incarnation; we shall hear again the old realistic message of the conflict of God with the dark, hostile forces of evil, and his victory over them by the Divine self-sacrifice; above all, we shall hear again the note of triumph.
-For my own part I am persuaded that no form of Christian teaching has any future before it except such as can keep steadily in view the reality of the evil in the world, and go to meet the evil with the battle-song of triumph.
-Therefore I believe that the classic idea of the Atonement and of Christianity is coming back-that is to say, the genuine, authentic Christian faith" (Gustaf Aulén, Christus Victor: An Historical Study of the Three Main Types of the Idea of Atonement [London: SPCK, 1970] 158-59).
+Considered as the archetypal Tamid sacrifice, Isaac is presented as an eternal source of blessing and atonement for his physical descendents (see Geza Vermes, Redemption and Genesis XXII, in Scripture and Tradition: Haggadic Studies [2nd ed, Leiden: E.J.Brill, 1973] 193-227).
+The similarity between this post-biblical presentation of Isaac and the representation of Christ as the Tamid offering in the liturgy described in Revelation is striking, but has not yet been raised in the scholarly debate concerning the influence of the Jewish midrashic elaboration of Isaac's binding on Christian representation of Atonement, and vice versa (for a middle position in this debate, see Alan F.Segal, "He who did not spare his own son...: Jesus, Paul and the Akedah" in From Jesus to Paul: Studies in honor of F.W.Beare [Ontario: Wilfrid Laurier University, 1984] 169-184).

-John Ben-Daniel, Jerusalem, 2005
+John Ben-Daniel, Jerusalem